cooper-org/cooper/README.md

 This library aims to encourage and facilitate the study of constrained optimization problems in machine learning.

 **Cooper** is (almost!) seamlessly integrated with Pytorch and preserves the usual `loss -> backward -> step` workflow.
 If you are already familiar with Pytorch, using **Cooper** will be a breeze! 🙂

+**Cooper** was born out of the need to handle constrained optimization problems for which the loss or constraints are not necessarily "nicely behaved" or  "theoretically tractable", e.g. when no (efficient) projection or proximal are available.
+Although assumptions of this kind have enabled the development of great Pytorch-based libraries such as [CHOP](https://github.com/openopt/chop) and [GeoTorch](https://github.com/Lezcano/geotorch), they are seldom satisfied in the context of many modern machine learning problems.

 ⚠️ This library is under active development.
 Future API changes might break backward compatibility. ⚠️